lissto-dev/api/README.md

 ### Extending Authentication

-The current implementation uses file-based API keys.
+The current implementation uses Kubernetes secret-based API keys.
 To extend:

 1. Modify `pkg/config/config.go` for different storage
 2. Update `internal/middleware/auth.go` for new auth methods
-3. Add new roles in `api-keys.yaml`
+3. API keys can be managed via the admin endpoint or stored in the Kubernetes secret

 ### Kubernetes Integration